 #3 Are your email open rates still low?

 If you’ve gone through all of the above, tested, changed, tested again, and are still seeing low open rates, well, your send times may not be the issue.
 Have a look at the following:

 A high bounce rate indicates that your emails may not be getting past the ISP in the first place.
 Or they could be going straight to spam.

-Check your sender score and, if you find issues, work on strengthening your deliverability game.
+Check your sender reputation via Google Postmaster.
+If you find issues, work on strengthening your engagement game.